 You can see our other Friday the 13th lists here.
 Now, it’s time for Jason X (2002), aka, the one in space:

-Sean Cunningham only ever returned to Friday the 13th to set up Freddy Vs. Jason at New Line, but he had to settle by producing Jason Goes to Hell in 1993.
+Sean Cunningham only ever returned to Friday the 13th to set up Freddy Vs. Jason at New Line, but he had to settle with producing Jason Goes to Hell in 1993.
 By the close of the 90’s, multiple Freddy Vs. Jason scripts had come and gone, and Cunningham remained committed to the project but worried that too much time had passed since the last Friday the 13th film.
-The longer the Freddy Vs. Jason development dragged on the more likely it was that audiences would forget all about Jason, or so Cunningham thought.
+The longer the Freddy Vs. Jason development dragged on the more likely it was audiences would forget all about Jason, or so Cunningham thought.
+So, I dunno, let’s crap out a movie with him in space.

 [My sources from this point forward are: Crystal Lake Memories: The Complete History of Friday the 13th documentary & the companion coffee table book of the same name]